MdotAmaan/BSCustomTrailsGuide/README.md

 ## Setting up the Trail Material

 - First you will need to find a trail texture.
-This dictates the 'design' of your trail.
+This dictates the "design" of your trail.
 They can be created using almost any photo editing software (Photoshop, paint, GIMP, etc).

 - The image should have an aspect ratio of 1:1.
 It is preferrable to use a file format that supports transparancy, but other formats will work too as long as it can be handled by Unity.

-- Here is an example of the trail that I used for dotSpiral V1
+- Here is an example of the trail that's used in dotSpiral V1

 ![Trail](Images/Trail.png)